opensourceBIM/BIMserver/Tests/README.md

-This projects contains a few demo plugins.
+This projects contains both unit tests, and code snippets used for trying things out